Harold H. Fisher: Early professional years

 Fisher was prolific in drawing and painting.
 His childhood oil paintings of biblical events attracted the attention of architect John Charles Fulton and son T. Ray Fulton who designed churches in forty-three of the then forty-eight states.
-In the fall of 1916, Fulton invited the fifteen-year-old Fisher to work as an apprentice draftsman in his Uniontown, Pennsylvania office for $2 per day.
+The fifteen-year-old Fisher was recruited by Fulton to work as an apprentice draughtsman for $2 per day in his Uniontown, Pennsylvania office in the fall of 1916.
 Fisher had misrepresented his age as 27 so he could be hired.
 He worked six days per week as an apprentice.
 At night and on weekends he studied Beaux-Arts courses at the Beaux Arts Institute of Design in New York City.
 After graduation, he taught at Atelier Fulton in Pennsylvania for six years.

 In 1922 he and a colleague, Charles Hines, started their own architectural office in Hagerstown, Maryland, but had to close their company after only a year.
 Fisher went back to Uniontown to work for Fulton until the Great Depression forced the office to close.

 In the early 1940s Fisher tried to establish his own firm once again, but WWII had started.
 As a result he began working for the Austin company and Conover Engineering, supervising the conversion of Detroit's factories for wartime production.
 At the war's end, he finally fulfilled his dream by establishing Harold H. Fisher & Associates, an architectural firm devoted entirely to church architecture.
 That office was as of 2012 run by his sons until 2010.